 Housing facilities are well maintained, affordable, and offer students spacious rooms.
 Each room is furnished with twin beds, two desks, two chairs and three large locker type storage closets for clothes and personal items.
 Each room has high speed internet installed at no extra cost.
-Each floor has a TV lounge, VCR, and a microwave oven .Three kitchens are equipped with appliances which are available for students use.
-The laundry room is located on the first floor of the residence halls and is equipped with clothes washers and dryers; this service is also free for residents use.
+Each floor has a TV lounge, a VCR, and a microwave oven.
+Three kitchens are equipped with appliances which are available for students use.
+The laundry room is located on the first floor of the residence halls and is equipped with clothes washers and dryers; this service is also free for residents to use.

-Other conveniences include weekday public bus services, recreational facilities and free parking.
-The residence halls are located close to the main campus classrooms, vending, library and gymnasium.
+Other conveniences include weekday public bus services, recreational facilities, and free parking.
+The residence halls are located close to the main campus classrooms, vending machines, library, and gymnasium.
 Intramural sports and associated student body activities are available to students.
 A full-time residence hall director and live-in residence assistants provide supervision.
-For additional information or to request a residence hall application call 509.793.2291.
+If you would like more information or to request a residence hall application, call 509.793.2291.